edgexfoundry/edgex-go/.github/ISSUE_TEMPLATE/4-security-issue-disclosure.md

 🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑

 The EdgeX Foundry project practices responsible disclosure.
-Since GitHub issues are public, instead of reporting the issue through GitHub, please email our security issues team at edgex-tsc-security@lists.edgexfoundry.org with details on your environment, expected behavior, how this is a security issue and any applicable exploits or associated CVE's if this issue is related to any previously reported CVE.

-For full details please read the "Security Issue Reporting Process" located at https://wiki.edgexfoundry.org/display/FA/Security+Working+Group on how to disclose security related issues.
+GitHub issues are public, so

+PLEASE DO NOT USE THIS TEMPLATE TO REPORT A SECURITY ISSUE!!

+EMAIL INSTEAD the Security Issue Review (SIR) team at: security-issues@lists.edgexfoundry.org

+Please provide the following:

+1. Your environment (EdgeX version, Hardware, Operating System)
+2. Expected behavior
+3. Actual behavior
+4. Why it is a security issue, threats
+5. Any applicable exploits or associated CVE's

+Thank you!

 🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑